Home > Resources > How to transfer photos to your new iPhone

 Read the article carefully to learn how to import precious photos from various devices to new iPhone.

 Transferring photos to a new iPhone is a common task for many users upgrading to a newer model.
-Whether you're moving images from your old iPhone, an iPad, a computer, or even an SD card, the process can vary depending on the device you're using.
-Thankfully, Apple offers several methods to help you get your photos transferred to your new iPhone quickly.
+Whether you're moving images from your old iPhone, an iPad, an Android, a computer, or even an SD card, the process can vary depending on the device you're using.
+Thankfully, Apple offers several methods to help you get your photos transferred to your new iPhone easily.

-In this guide, we'll walk you through the most effective ways on how to transfer your photos to new iPhone, beginning with the common methods that work across multiple devices.
-Afterward, we'll break down specific methods for each device type to safely transfer photos to the new iPhone from your old iPhone, iPad, Mac, PC or SD card.
+In this guide, we'll walk you through the most effective ways on how to transfer photos to new iPhone.
+It covers not only the universal solution using iCloud Photos to sync your photos to your new iPhone, but also breaks down specific methods for each device type to safely transfer photos to a new iPhone from your old iPhone, iPad, Android, Mac, Windows PC or SD card.

 Table of Contents